Congratulations!

 Resist sin.

 Sin is the Christian’s greatest enemy.
 It is through sin that the devil gets a foothold into our lives, and it is through sin that he accuses us to God.
 It is therefore important to know what the Bible considers sin as opposed to what people say is sin.
 Some things are considered sin by the world, but not by the Bible; while other things are sin according to the Bible, but not according to the world.
-Find out what the Bible considers sin, and be diligent in your efforts to avoid and resist sin whenever and wherever the temptation exists.
+Find out what the Bible considers sin, and be diligent in your efforts to avoid and resist sin whenever and wherever the temptation rears its ugly head.

 Guard your heart